Prethermalization in Fermi-Pasta-Ulam-Tsingou chains: Excitation sequences

-until a reflection takes place in \eqref{eq:mixed}, \emph{i.e.}~until $j+k = 2(N+1)$ for some $x_j$ and $Q_k$.
-The reflection, however, will only excite new modes if $2(N+1)-(j+k)$ is not a multiple of $r$, since otherwise the terms would have been already excited during the ascending sequence.
-This will be explored in the following.
+It includes all multiples of the root mode ordered by how their short-time dynamics scales with $\alpha$, namely $\mathcal{O}(\alpha^{a-1})$, until a reflection takes place in \eqref{eq:mixed}, i.e., until $j{+}k {=} 2(N{+}1)$ for some $Q_j$ and $Q_k$.
+The reflection, however, will only excite new modes if $2(N{+}1){-}(j{+}k)$ is not a multiple of $r$, since otherwise the terms would have already been excited during the ascending sequence.